Path of Tretzedonis (The 3 Ladies)

 Path of the Vines

-After the fork, beautiful view of the Amalet valley.
-At the next intersection, there is an underground DFCI tank to fight fires.
-A little further, on the right, there is a nice clède that was used for drying chestnuts.
-At the pass, the owner has renovated his chestnut grove by grafting and treating his trees.
-He cultivates the M15 chestnut, which is a non-partitioned fruit.
-The continuation of the path opens onto the Homol valley, which springs from Mont Lozère and supplies water to Génolhac.
-From the very sunny slopes, there used to be vineyards and gardens, which have today disappeared.
-Only a few small houses remain, which were used to store the harvest and tools.
+After the fork, you'll be greeted by a beautiful view of the Amalet valley.
+At the next intersection, there is an underground DFCI tank used for fighting forest fires.
+A little further along, on the right, stands a charming "clède" previously used to dry chestnuts.
+At the pass, the owner has carefully renovated his chestnut grove by grafting and treating the trees.
+He cultivates the "M15" chestnut, a non-partitioned fruit.
+The path then opens onto the Homol valley, which springs from Mont Lozère and supplies fresh water to Génolhac.
+Along these sun-drenched slopes, there used to be vineyards and vibrant gardens, which have sadly disappeared today.
+Only a few small stone houses remain, once used to store the harvest and tools.

-Upon arriving at the departmental road, look to the left at the beautiful Mas Chaptal, which was a silk farm.
-A famous painter gave it its name.
-We then enter the medieval village with its typical Régordane architecture (a famous route between Le Puy en Velay and Saint Gilles).
-The Grand-rue boasts very beautiful facades and a great series of engraved stones.
-The bridge over the Gardonnette marks the limit of the medieval enclosure.
-The ascent of Chareyral offers a splendid view of the village near Huguenot graves in a property below, as well as a splendid panorama of Mont Lozère (1400m).
+Upon arriving at the departmental road, look to the left to see the beautiful Mas Chaptal, a former silk farm named after a famous painter.
+You then enter the medieval village with its typical Régordane architecture (a famous historical route running between Le Puy-en-Velay and Saint-Gilles).
+The Grand-rue boasts incredibly beautiful facades and a remarkable series of engraved stones.
+The bridge over the Gardonnette safely marks the limit of the medieval enclosure.
+The ascent of Chareyral offers a splendid view of the village, near the Huguenot graves located on a property below, as well as a magnificent panorama of Mont Lozère (1,400 m).

 Path of Champrevart